yunijeong5/FireDronesRL/README.md

 > **Note**
 > This project used Ray 2.6.1 and Gymnasium 0.26.3.
 Using other versions (especially Ray) may cause error.

-Furthermore, the concept of collaborative agents with local vision chasing potentially dynamic targets can be applied to other related problems, such as capturing wild animals or NPC agents in video games.
+Furthermore, the concept of collaborative agents with local vision chasing potentially dynamic targets can be applied to other related problems, such as capturing wild animals or cleaning up oil spills in the ocean.

 ## Problem Description